HungVu307/A-New-ConvMixer-based-Approach-for-Diagnosis-of-Fault-Bearing-using-Signal-Spectrum/README.md

 with small amounts of data and with big amounts of data.
 The suggested model also offers excellent efficiency.
 # Citation
-@InProceedings{10.1007/978-3-031-36886-8_1,
-author="Vu, Manh-Hung
-and Nguyen, Van-Quang
-and Tran, Thi-Thao
-and Pham, Van-Truong",
+If you find the code useful for your work, please cite as

+@inproceedings{vu2023new,
-title="A New ConvMixer-Based Approach for Diagnosis of Fault Bearing Using Signal Spectrum", booktitle="The 12th Conference on Information Technology and Its Applications", year="2023", publisher="Springer Nature Switzerland", address="Cham", pages="3--14",
+  title={A New ConvMixer-Based Approach for Diagnosis of Fault Bearing Using Signal Spectrum}, author={Vu, Manh-Hung and Nguyen, Van-Quang and Tran, Thi-Thao and Pham, Van-Truong}, booktitle={Conference on Information Technology and its Applications}, pages={3--14}, year={2023}, organization={Springer}
 }